gallowayevanengineer/gallowayevanengineer.github.io/_posts/2026-01-31-Winter-Quarter-Junior-Year.md

 ## Measurement Systems Projects
 ### Context
+Measurement Systems exposed me to a variety of different tools and sensors used in engineering practice and taught me about their uncertainties.

 #### Finding a Shear Modulus
+My group was tasked with finding the Shear Modulus of an Apparatus.
+Attached is our project results.

 #### Designing an Appartus

 ## Digital Systems Projects
 ### Context